wholingfei/spexwavepy/docs/source/example.rst

        delayVKB_stack[jc-1] = track_tmp.delayX
        curvYVKB_stack[jc-1] = track_tmp.curvX

-We can plot the obtained local curvature.
+We then plot the obtained local curvature, which is stored in the ``curvX`` and ``curvY`` in the :py:class:`~spexwavepy.trackfun.Tracking` class, for both HKB and VKB.

 .. figure:: _static/HKB_1.png
    :width: 80%

    Local wavefront curvature of HKB mirror.

-We can find that the data cloase to one end is abnormal due to the visible stains observed on the mirror surface, we cut that part.
+We can find that the data close to one end is abnormal due to the visible stains observed on the mirror surface, we cut that part.

 .. figure:: _static/HKB_2.png